 - On-call driver to and from locations in the village and the Grand Hirafu ski gondola

 - Can be combined with the adjacent one-bedroom Apartment SeiSei 2

-- Three bedrooms with king-sized beds convertible to twin beds
+- Three bedrooms with queen-sized beds convertible to twin beds

 - Each bedroom has a 32-inch Smart TV with Apple TV